-Donny Brush is in his eighth season at Indiana and his fourth season as assistant head coach for the coordination of training and student athlete development.
+Donny Brush is in his ninth season at Indiana and his first as associate head coach for men's and women's swimming.
+He spent the previous four seasons as assistant head coach for the coordination of training and student athlete development.

 With Brush's guidance the Hoosier women won their third-straight Big Ten title in 2010-11, taking the crown in their home pool.
 The Hoosiers took home four individual and relay Big Ten titles and went on to earn a total of 21 All-American certificates at the NCAA Championships.

 In 2009-10, Brush was part of a staff that saw the women's program win its second-straight Big Ten Championship title and third in the last four years.
 Kate Fesenko became the first IU female swimmer to win an NCAA individual title when she smashed the school and Big Ten record in the 200-yard backstroke.
 In addtion, Taylor Wohrley was named the Big Ten Freshman of the Year.
 On the men's side, Aaron Opell won the Big Ten title in the 200-yard breaststroke and went on to earn All-America honors in the event.
 Sprinter Bryan Chovanec was a runner-up in the 50-yard freestyle at Big Tens.